Boris Johnson Is Considering Giving Nazanin Zaghari-Ratcliffe Diplomatic Protection

 This effectively means it becomes a state-to-state dispute between Britain and Iran, which the UK can resolve through various means, ranging from formal complaint to full-blown litigation.

-Downing Street confirmed that the foreign secretary was weighing up the move after her husband Richard Ratcliffe urged him to do so in a phone call on Sunday evening.
+Downing Street confirmed that the foreign secretary was weighing up the move after her husband, Richard Ratcliffe, urged him to do so in a phone call on Sunday evening.

 Zaghari-Ratcliffe was arrested during a visit to Iran in April 2016, and accused of trying to topple the Iranian regime.
 Since then she has been locked up in the notorious Evin prison, separated from her husband and young daughter Gabriella.